The Year in Google Ads: The 27 Biggest Stories of 2017

 Niche-y?
 You betcha, but that doesn’t make this baller new shopping feature any less important.

 This summer, Google unveiled Showcase Shopping ads, a dynamic, image and data-rich new take on the product listing ad.
-Only available in the new AdWords UI, Showcase Shopping ads are served for broad, non-branded search queries with commercial intent.
+Only available in the new Google Ads UI, Showcase Shopping ads are served for broad, non-branded search queries with commercial intent.
 They live above search ads and are scattered among the shopping ads you’re already using.
-Click on them, though, and magic happens:
+Click on them, though, and magic happens.

 Instead of sending a searcher to your landing page, SSA’s bring them to a special catalogue of relevant products.
 The best part?
 That click is totally free.
 You only pay if a searcher clicks on an individual product in your ad and visits your actual website.
 Free brand-building, an opportunity to convey the depth of your product offerings, and the potential to make a sale: What more could eCommerce advertisers ask for?!